Taking Forest School to the Beach

 About the trainer

 Our very own Ariel, Steph brings fun along with a wealth of knowledge and experience to our shoreline learning.
-Half mermaid and Dr of Zoology, Steph has worked with 2 year olds to adults – starting as an early years teacher, she set up outdoor learning in schools, trained as a Forest School leader 12 years ago and now trains Level 3 learners.
+Beach School qualified, Dr of Zoology and half mermaid, Steph has worked with 2 year olds to adults – starting as an early years teacher, she set up outdoor learning in schools, trained as a Forest School leader 12 years ago and now trains Level 3 learners.
 When not in the woods Steph can be found sea swimming, gig rowing and riding horses.

 Next course dates